-The Pre-Proposal Defense requires students to work with their committee and a team of MBU coaches to design a proposal for a study that satisfies the Conceptual Framework for the EdD, pursuant to MBU's model (See Appendix I).
+The Pre-Proposal Defense requires students to work with their committee and a team of MBU coaches to design an approved proposal for a study that satisfies the Conceptual Framework for the Ed.D., pursuant to MBU's model (See Appendix I).
 The PPD is a collaborative effort between MBU faculty, students, and dissertation committees to ensure methodological standards and alignment.
 The PPD has two distinct features: